 Ideology of Absurdism

 The word “absurdism” refers to the conflict between the human need to find value or meaning in life and the inability to find any.
 The chaotic and unstable universe lacks any of the value the seeker is trying to find.
-These two exist side by side, the need to meaning and the lack of meaning, leading to the rise of the Absurd.
+These two exist side by side, the need for meaning and the lack of meaning, leading to the rise of the Absurd.

 Philosophers such as Albert Camus explored Absurdism.
 He came to the conclusion that human beings should “embrace” the absurd conditions of human existence.
 Kierkegaard understood the Absurd well and chose to address it by creating his own philosophy of life.